sabaton-rs/sabaton-mw/src/doc/doc.md

 ```

 But for the time being, let us stick on to the inerface defined in `interface-example`.
-We will now try to add the service define in `interface-example` to an application.
+We will now try to add the service defined in `interface-example` to an application.

 ### 2.2.1 Steps to be followed